One of Europe's fastest growers — booming IT sector, strong business services.

-As a dollar earner spending in Poland, you benefit from the dollar's reserve status — but the local inflation trend still erodes what you buy.
-This calculator shows both sides.
+As a dollar earner spending in Poland, you benefit from the dollar's reserve status — but local inflation still erodes what you buy.
+The calculator shows both sides.

 Poland has genuinely surprised a lot of American and Western expats over the past decade.
 Warsaw's tech scene exploded, Krakow became a back-office hub for half of Fortune 500 Europe, and suddenly there were real careers — and real lives — being built here.
 A dollar-denominated remote salary in 2018 felt like a superpower in Poland.
 A two-bedroom apartment in Krakow's Kazimierz district for the equivalent of $600 a month?
 That was real.